 Established in 1999, Professional Health Training Academy offered educational training in healthcare to residents in Central Florida.
 In 2005, the institution, understanding the importance of offering quality education to the community, undertook the extensive process of earning accreditation.
 In 2006, the institution was granted accreditation from the Council on Occupational Education.
 The institution experienced significant growth in 2008 and changed its name to Taylor College to accurately reflect the mission and programs offered to the community.
 That same year, classes were offered at the newly established Belleview Campus.
 In 2010, Taylor College expanded the educational opportunities available to students by offering Associate Degree programs and blended course offerings.
-In December 2014 Taylor College formed a partnership with HCP Taylor Holdings, Inc., parent corporation, and operated as Taylor College, Inc., d.b.a.
+In December 2014 Taylor College, Inc., d.b.a.
 Taylor College, as a private institution incorporated under the laws of the State of Florida.
 In 2018 the institution was granted accreditation with the Accrediting Bureau of Health Education Schools.
 On July 1, 2020, Taylor College LLC, d.b.a.
 Taylor College, a wholly owned subsidiary of Education Evolve LLC, purchased the assets of Taylor College Inc.